Skip to content

 (b) whether there is an identifiable class: The proposed class included all individuals in the City of Toronto who were arrested and/or subjected to mass detention by police and who were subsequently released without charge and/or imprisoned.
 These class members were to be further divided among eight proposed subclasses: six based on police action in different locations; a residual subclass for those arrested outside of those six locations; and an “overlapping subclass” comprised of all those who were held at the Eastern Avenue Detention Centre.
 It was Justice Horkins's view that there were a number of difficulties with the proposed class and subclass definitions – they were unclear, arbitrary, and overly broad.
 She found that the plaintiff “seeks to certify as one class, eight distinct groups of claims with no common link”, which “presents significant hurdles to the manageability of this proceeding”.

 (c) whether the claims raise common issues: Justice Horkins found that the majority of the proposed common issues were problematic for a variety of reasons - either because there was no acceptable subclass to which they applied or they would not advance the litigation for the group.
-Only the issues relating to the subclass of individuals held at the Eastern Avenue Detention Centre had sufficient evidence of commonality to meet the common issues criterion; those common issues focussed on the common set of circumstances and conditions in the detention centre and not the variety of circumstances that led to the detention of each individual.
+Only the issues relating to the subclass of individuals held at the Eastern Avenue Detention Centre had sufficient evidence of commonality to meet the common issues criterion; those common issues focused on the common set of circumstances and conditions in the detention centre and not the variety of circumstances that led to the detention of each individual.

 (d) whether a class action is the preferable procedure: In addition, Justice Horkins found that a class action would not be a fair, efficient, and manageable method of advancing the claim because the “impermissible use of eight subclasses creates an unwieldy group of claims”.
 She found that there was no single class that shares substantial common issues.
 Rather, the common issues were “subsumed by a plethora of individual issues” and the “result would be unmanageable litigation punctuated by numerous individual inquiries, and full trials for each class member”.
 Such a class action would impede, rather than further, the goal of judicial economy.
 Further, a class action was not necessary for behaviour modification, since there were a number of other proceedings in which the conduct of police officers during the G20 Summit was already being reviewed, including Complaints to the Office of the Independent Review Director, independent investigations by the Special Investigations Unit and others, criminal charges and disciplinary action against some police officers, reviews and reports by numerous government and regulatory bodies, and numerous court proceedings.